mrkamel/spreadshirt_client/README.md

 Use this gem to communicate with the spreadshirt API. http://developer.spreadshirt.net

+## Installation

+Add this line to your application's Gemfile:

+    gem 'spreadshirt_client'

+And then execute:

+    $ bundle

 ## Setup

 First, you need to setup your API credentials: